olin/ohack.us/README.md

-##SLAC
+# ohack.us

-Stay Late and Code.
+OHACK.
 The repository.

 There is really nothing here except on the branch gh-pages.
 This provides the static web page for http://ohack.us